2004 2005 2006 2007 2008 2009 2010 2011 2012

 The culmination of the transition from the subjugation of women to genuine equality between women and men must, necessarily, include constitutional reform.

 A republic governed by agreement between womenís and menís legislatures, administered by a Cabinet and presied over by a Council of Governors-General, each

-comprising an equal number of women and men, accompanied by courts of womenís and menís jurisdiction, would suffice.
+comprising an equal number of women and men, accompanied by courts of womenís and menís jurisdiction, once Treaties with First Nations are transacted, would suffice.

 Thank goodness for constitutional, bicameral, parliamentary democracy.

 Whatís the best way to protect womenís reproductive rights in the years ahead?

 To place the question in perspective, modern culture is in transition from the denial of women as equals of men, to parity.

 The first, and lengthy stage of this transition is accomplished with the approach women and men are indistinguishable, women can do precisely what men can do,

 essential to increase womenís opportunity and access to skill levels equivalent to men.

 Biologically, reproduction is overwhelmingly a womenís experience; the contradiction between being the same culturally yet different biologically